Encoremuff/lumina-preview/README.md

-# lumina-preview
+Lumina is a minimal AI-powered reflection and journaling app focused on privacy and simplicity.

+This repository is a preview only.

-Preview repository for Lumina — a minimal AI-powered reflection and journaling app.
-Full source code available for sale with a commercial license.
+The full source code is available for sale and includes a perpetual commercial license.

+Contact: encore.x64@gmail.com